adap/flower/examples/federated-diffusion/README.md

 # Flower x Diffusers, Federated Diffusion model training

 This example demonstrate how to implement federated learning for training diffusion models using `Flower` and `Diffusers`.
+The example can be run on CPU but it will be very slow, it is recommended to run it on a CUDA GPU.

 ## Dependencies